 This prospectus supplement and the accompanying prospectus, including the information we incorporate by reference, contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which are subject to the "safe harbor" created in Section 21E.
 All statements other than statements of historical facts contained in this prospectus supplement, the accompanying prospectus and the information we incorporate herein and therein by reference are forward-looking statements.
 These forward-looking statements can generally be identified by the use of words such as "may," "will," "intends," "plans," "believes," "anticipates," "expects," "estimates," "predicts," "potential," the negative of these words or similar expressions.
 Statements that describe our future plans, strategies, intentions, expectations, objectives, goals or prospects are also forward-looking statements.
-These forward-looking statements about:
+These forward-looking statements include, but are not limited to, statements about:

-- the preclinical development, clinical development, commercialization, or post-marketing studies of our product candidates and products, including our hereditary angioedema ("HAE") program, peramivir, galidesivir, and early stage discovery programs; - the potential funding from our contracts with the Biomedical Advanced Research and Development Authority (the "BARDA/HHS") and the National Institute of Allergy and Infectious Diseases ("NIAID/HHS") for the development of galidesivir; - the potential for government stockpiling orders of peramivir, additional regulatory approvals of peramivir, or milestones, royalties or profit from sales of peramivir by us or our partners; - the potential use of peramivir as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - · the implementation of our business model, strategic plans for our business, products, product candidates and technology; - our ability to establish and maintain collaborations or out-license rights to our product candidates; - plans, programs, progress and potential success of our collaborations, including Seqirus UK Limited ("SUL") for peramivir, Mundipharma International Holdings Limited ("Mundipharma") for forodesine, and Shionogi & Co., Ltd. ("Shionogi") and Green Cross Corporation ("Green Cross") for peramivir in their territories; - the ability of our wholly-owned subsidiary, JPR Royalty Sub LLC ("Royalty Sub"), to service its payment obligations in respect of its PhaRMA Senior Secured 14.0% Notes due 2020 (the "PhaRMA Notes"), and our ability to benefit from our equity interest in Royalty Sub; - the foreign currency hedge agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, revenues, capital requirements, annual cash utilization, and our needs for additional financing; - our ability to continue as a going concern; - · the timing or likelihood of regulatory filings or regulatory agreements, deferrals and approvals; - our ability to raise additional capital to fund our operations or repay our recourse debt obligations;
+- the preclinical development, clinical development, commercialization, or post-marketing studies of our product candidates and products, including our hereditary angioedema ("HAE") program, peramivir, galidesivir, and early stage discovery programs; - the potential funding from our contracts with the Biomedical Advanced Research and Development Authority (the "BARDA/HHS") and the National Institute of Allergy and Infectious Diseases ("NIAID/HHS") for the development of galidesivir; - the potential for government stockpiling orders of peramivir, additional regulatory approvals of peramivir, or milestones, royalties or profit from sales of peramivir by us or our partners; - the potential use of peramivir as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - the implementation of our business model, strategic plans for our business, products, product candidates and technology; - · our ability to establish and maintain collaborations or out-license rights to our product candidates and products; - plans, programs, progress and potential success of our collaborations, including Seqirus UK Limited ("SUL") for peramivir, Mundipharma International Holdings Limited ("Mundipharma") for forodesine, and Shionogi & Co., Ltd. ("Shionogi") and Green Cross Corporation ("Green Cross") for peramivir in their territories; - the ability of our wholly-owned subsidiary, JPR Royalty Sub LLC ("Royalty Sub"), to service its payment obligations in respect of its PhaRMA Senior Secured 14.0% Notes due 2020 (the "PhaRMA Notes"), and our ability to benefit from our equity interest in Royalty Sub; - the foreign currency hedge agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - · our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, revenues, capital requirements, annual cash utilization, and our needs for additional financing; - · our ability to continue as a going concern; - the timing or likelihood of regulatory filings or regulatory agreements, deferrals and approvals; - our ability to raise additional capital to fund our operations or repay our recourse debt obligations; - our ability to comply with the covenants as set forth in the agreements governing our debt obligations;